openforis/sepal_ui/docs/source/tutorials/structure.rst

 ^^^^^^^^^

 This file will e displayed in your GitHub front page.
-It's useful to provide insight to people about what your module is doing. it uses the markdown format. you can use the `offical cheatsheet <https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet>`_ to help you refactor your README
+It's useful to provide insight to people about what your module is doing. it uses the markdown format. you can use the `offical cheatsheet <https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet>`_ to help you refactor your README.

 utils
 -----

-You can add anything useful for your project in this folder (API code, workbench tools). at the moment it only host the ABOUT.md file.
+You can add anything useful for your project in this folder (API code, workbench tools). at the moment it only host the :code:`ABOUT.md` file.

 Partial ui
 ----------